brognilucas/UdacityProject02/react-nd-project2/README.md

 # Readable - Udacity Course - Second Module

-This project are be for the Udacity Course Nanodegree in React Development.
+Project created while I was making the Nanodegree in React at Udacity.
-Represents an post lists where is possible create, edit and delete an post and comment and vote about him.
+Here we have the possibility to create, edit and delete posts, as well as you can comment and vote in those posts.

 ## Getting Started